-Legal separation is similar to divorce because it involves a court order declaring that all the issues involving the marriage have been resolved.
+Legal separation is similar to divorce because it involves a court order declaring that all the issues involving the marriage have been resolved, including dividing assets, setting support and determining custody and a placement schedule.
 The major difference between a legal separation and a divorce is that a legal separation does not change your marital status in a way that allows either party to remarry.
+You may choose a legal separation over a divorce for religious reasons, for financial reasons, or because you or your spouse may have benefits that you would lose in a divorce.
 Although for tax purposes, legally separated spouses are usually treated as if they are divorced, for other purposes, such as health insurance coverage, the parties may still be considered dependents.
-In your specific circumstances, legal separation may be the right choice for you.
+Depending on your specific circumstances, legal separation may be the right choice for you.

-You may choose a legal separation over a divorce for religious reasons, for financial reasons, or because you or your spouse may have benefits that you would lose in a divorce.
 Although either party can request a legal separation, for this request to be granted by the court, both parties must agree that they want a legal separation instead of a divorce.
-You can discuss your options with a Madison family law attorney during your consultation at Balisle Family Law Legal Counsel, S.C.
+You can discuss your options with an attorney during your consultation at Balisle Family Law Legal Counsel, S.C.

 If you and your spouse are granted a legal separation and reconcile thereafter, you may ask the court for a revocation of the legal separation judgment.
-On the other hand, if you are granted a legal separation and any time thereafter both parties agree to divorce, the court will convert the judgment of legal separation to a judgment of divorce.
+On the other hand, if you are granted a legal separation and any time thereafter both parties agree to divorce, the court will convert the judgment of legal separation to a judgement of divorce.
 If only one party wants to convert the legal separation judgment to a divorce judgment, he or she must wait at least one year after the legal separation was granted by the court to make the request.